seanaye/StrapiCMS/plugins/images/strapi-plugin-images/README.md

-# Strapi application

-A quick description of your strapi application

 # Strapi images plugin

 Images plugin was made because I needed to fetch image-uploads in an exact size, determined by the client.